 Quality Assurance

 Check their samples.
 Are the edges smooth?
-Does it look natural?
+Does it look natural and clean?

 Turnaround Time